AmanSharma4419/Aman_NodeJs_Pratical/readme.md

 //Bulma css is used in stead of the bootstrap

 // Backednd of the task is completly done with nodejs and mongodb frontend is not completly done due to time limits and less prefrence

+// Webpack boilerplate is used for complete project